-Clinical information provided must include details of preoperative chemotherapy and information regarding distant metastases.
-Preoperative details should include information regarding pre- or intraoperative tumour rupture.
+Clinical information provided must include details of the patient's age, surgical procedure, tumour side, preoperative biopsy (if performed), preoperative chemotherapy (if given) and information regarding distant metastases.
+Clinical details should also include information regarding pre- or intraoperative rupture.
 Ideally, the surgeon should mark the site of preoperative rupture.
+All these elements are required for accurate assignment of the tumour stage.